nivaRenotS/Warframe-Augment-Seller/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+ When DE adds more augments in the future simply go to https://wiki.warframe.com/w/Template:AugmentNav?action=edit and copy and paste all of the markdown into a .txt file.
+Then click the Load mods from file and browse to the text file containing the markdown.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>